ALAANA+ Women's Leadership Cohort

 - "Stress Management, Wellness, and Self-Care"

-- Graduation Celebration for participants and one guest who has supported them over the past year
+- Graduation celebration for participants and one guest who has supported them over the past year

 - And more!

 Skills that AWLC participants will cultivate over the course of the academic year through participation in the program include: networking, conflict-resolution, public speaking and sharing within a group, reflection strategies, resource cultivation, and self-advocacy.
-The Cohort is focused on creating community while simultaneously offering individualized personal and professional development meant to empower women become connected to the OHIO campus community and its plethora of resources and experiences.
+The Cohort is focused on creating community while simultaneously offering individualized personal and professional development meant to empower participants to become connected to the OHIO campus community and its plethora of resources and experiences.
 Everyone regardless of gender is welcome and encouraged to apply.